Improper use of client account as a banking facility

 At present the board receives bank interest at 0.05% per year.
 If this money was held in the firm's client account, the firm’s bank would pay 0.7% per year.
 The partner’s view is that this would be of great benefit to the board to hold money in the firm's client account and the firm agrees to accept the funds on that basis.

-The law firm is not acting on any underlying transaction or providing any service other than holding the money.
-There are clear risks that would need to be considered here, that rule 14.5 is intended to prevent, such as involvement in fraud, money laundering and possible insolvency issues.
+The law firm is not providing any legal or professional services which are regulated by us.
+There are clear potential risks that that rule 3.3 is intended to prevent, such as involvement in fraud, money laundering and possible insolvency issues.
 If a firm’s client account is used improperly, they may also be in breach of the SRA Principles.

 A law firm acts for a developer who intends to enter into a development agreement with a buyer of land.
 The buyer is to make payments in instalments, but it has a weak covenant strength.
 Buyer and seller have agreed that the total price will be paid up front to the buyer’s solicitors and held by the firm.
 Instalments will be released when they are payable.

 On these facts, the firm had advised (and continues to) on the development contract and other related matters.
-Provided there is a proper connection between holding the money and the advice being given (for example, a continuing requirement on the firm to advise on whether the payments are triggered) this scenario is unlikely to breach rule 14.5.
+Provided there is a proper connection between holding the money and the regulated services being provided (for example, a continuing requirement on the firm to advise on whether the payments are triggered) this scenario is unlikely to breach rule 3.3.

 In all such cases where money is being held in their client account, we would also expect the firm to question whether there is a proper reason for the funds to be held by them, rather than paid directly between the parties.
 The circumstances should also be kept under review to make sure that holding the money remains proper and justifiable.